Codecademy/docs/content/ai/concepts/generative-ai/generative-ai.md

 ### The Question of Intelligence?

 Artificial Intelligence (AI) is the matching or exceeding the intelligence of a human being.
-Things that we often associate with intelligence such as doing math, playing chess, or remembering vast amounts of data already can be done more quickly and better by computer.
+Things that are often associated with intelligence such as doing math, playing chess, or remembering vast amounts of data already can be done more quickly and better by computer.

 With LLMs and a technology called diffusion AI systems can now match or exceed other skills we often associate with intelligence such as: